engr101staff/engr101matlab/_sources/structs/main.rst

    :align: center

 |

-The mission: collect soil/rock samples from the dark side of the planet.
-To support colonization of the planet, a requirement of the mission is to catalogue the nutrients in the soils of the planet.
-In order to satisfy these requirements, additional variables are required to model the rover mission,

-1. an integer describing the cargo capacity of the rover
-2. a boolean to identify if a rover has been selected for the mission

 Here is the updated :code:`Rover` struct.
 Now, we need to integrate the struct with our code !!!